copyrite/LwotcMinimalText/XComGame.md

 * Avenger will also activate on hostile actions with no target.

 ## Banish
-Fire at a target until you run out of ammo or it dies.
-Banish has -15 Aim per shot fired.
+Fire at a target until you run out of ammo or it dies. -15 to Aim per Banish shot until Banish ends.
 * Banish reveals you before you fire.
 * {% COOLDOWN %}